 You can also legally bet online on horse races.
 This involves entering pari-mutuel betting pools at tracks around the country.
 Horse racing betting sites offer data and sometimes live streams of the races.
 Brands include Bet America, TwinSpires and TVG.

 Sports betting was the most recent addition.
 This went live in May of 2020.
 Many of the casinos listed above have retail sportsbooks.
-You can also bet online via sports betting apps anywhere within state lines.
+You can also bet online via the best Colorado sports betting apps anywhere within state lines.

 Wrapping up: Online casinos in Colorado